 Figure 9.3 Portrait of a Woman, Romano-Egyptian, ca. AD 50-70.
 Excavated by Sir William Flinders Petrie at Hawara in 1888.
-Tempera on wood with twisted rope for hanging, with frame: 45.5 x 41 cm (17 15/16 x 16 1/8 in.); without frame: 25.9 x 20.4 cm (10 3/16 x 8 1/16 in.).
+Tempera on wood with twisted rope for hanging, with frame: 45.5×41 cm (17 $15/16 \times 16 1/8$ in.); without frame: 25.9×20.4 cm (10 $3/16 \times 8 1/16$ in.).
 London, British Museum, 1889,1018.1. © 2017 Trustees of the British Museum, CC BY-NC-SA 4.0

-In construction, the RISD Heron panel, the largest of the extant framed panels, resembles the panel in Alexandria and the now-lost Berlin panel.12 All three have been constructed of multiple slats of wood held together by an enclosing eight-point frame.
+In construction, the RISD Heron panel, the largest of the extant framed panels, resembles the panel in Alexandria and the now-lost Berlin panel.
+12 All three have been constructed of multiple slats of wood held together by an enclosing eight-point frame.
 The Alexandria panel is composed of three slats of wood, while both the RISD and lost Berlin panels are composed of five slats.
-It appears that most framed panels were made from multiple slats, though smaller, single-panel examples did exist.13
+It appears that most framed panels were made from multiple slats, though smaller, single-panel examples did exist.
+13

 The figure of Heron has been studied extensively in recent years, especially by the French scholar Vincent Rondot.
-In his book Derniers visages des dieux d'Égypte and in articles, Rondot reviewed past scholarship on Heron, explored his origins, and gathered and analyzed all known representations of him to date.14 Thomas Mathews explored images of Heron and other Romano-Egyptian panel paintings of gods as precursors to Christian icons in his book The Dawn of Christian Art in Panel Painting and Icons and in previous work.15

-Most scholars agree that Heron was not a native Egyptian god, but his origins are still debated.
-Some believe that he came from Thrace, where he was worshipped by soldiers, and that Thracian settlers brought him to Egypt in the Ptolemaic period.16 Others, like Rondot, believe that Heron originated in the Near East, where he protected travelers along caravan routes.17 Heron gained popularity as a protector god in Egypt during the first centuries AD18 and was featured in wall paintings in various sites in the Fayum.
-In Karanis he appears dressed as a Roman soldier with a smaller figure by his side,19 while in Magdola, wall paintings depicting Heron adorn a temple dedicated to him.20 His images guard the entrance of the temple of Sobek in Theadelphia: in wall paintings flanking the entrance Heron is depicted both next to a horse and offering incense at an altar in one painting, and on horseback and pouring a libation in the other.21
+In his book Derniers visages des dieux d'Égypte and in articles, Rondot reviewed past scholarship on Heron, explored his origins, and gathered and analyzed all known representations of him to date.
+14 Thomas Mathews explored images of Heron and other Romano-Egyptian panel paintings of gods as precursors to Christian icons in his book The Dawn of Christian Art in Panel Painting and Icons and in previous work.
+15 originated in the Near East, where he protected travelers along caravan routes.
+17 Heron gained popularity as a protector god in Egypt during the first centuries AD 18 and was featured in wall paintings in various sites in the Fayum.
+In Karanis he appears dressed as a Roman soldier with a smaller figure by his side, 19 while in Magdola, wall paintings depicting Heron adorn a temple dedicated to him.
+20 His images guard the entrance of the temple of Sobek in Theadelphia: in wall paintings flanking the entrance Heron is depicted both next to a horse and offering incense at an altar in one painting, and on horseback and pouring a libation in the other.
+21